okwoli200/Sales-Analysis/README.md

 # Sales-Analysis Overview
 PROJECT OVERVIEW:
-In this project, our main objective was to develop a comprehensive ETL (Extract, Transform, Load) pipeline that facilitated the extraction, transformation, and loading of data from diverse sources into Staging and Production SQL Server Databases.
-To accomplish this, we employed optimized SQL queries and data extraction scripts within SQL Server Management Studio (SSMS).
-Furthermore, we utilized SQL Server Analysis Services (SSAS) to construct cubes for multi-dimensional analysis.
+In this project, my main objective was to develop a comprehensive ETL (Extract, Transform, Load) pipeline that facilitated the extraction, transformation, and loading of data from diverse sources into Staging and Production SQL Server Databases.
+To accomplish this, I employed optimized SQL queries and data extraction scripts within SQL Server Management Studio (SSMS).
+Furthermore, I utilized SQL Server Analysis Services (SSAS) to construct cubes for multi-dimensional analysis.
 These summary cubes played a vital role in generating interactive dashboards and data visualizations, enabling informed decision-making based on insightful data analysis.

 1. Business Scenario:
 An ETL Developer is needed by a Grocery store to carry out data migration from various sources to a centralized data warehouse.
 Additionally, the developer is tasked with creating a dashboard that will assist the Sales Manager in achieving the following objectives: